canonical/cloud-init/doc/rtd/development/integration_tests.rst

 To address this, a full image specification can be given.
 This is of the form: ``<image_id>[::<os>::<release>::<version>]`` where ``image_id`` is a cloud's image ID, ``os`` is the OS name, and ``release`` is the OS release name.
-So, for example, Ubuntu 18.04 (Bionic Beaver) on LXD is ``ubuntu::jammy::ubuntu::jammy::22.04`` or RHEL8 on Amazon is ``ami-justanexample::rhel::8``.
+So, for example, Ubuntu 24.04 LTS (Noble Numbat) on LXD is ``ubuntu:noble::ubuntu::noble::24.04`` or RHEL8 on Amazon is ``ami-justanexample::rhel::8``.
 When a full specification is given, only tests which are intended for use on that OS and release will be executed.